Hexagonal Pyramid Calculator

 Lateral SA = 3al Total SA = 3al + (3√3/2) × a²

-Worth noting: the slant height runs to the middle of the base edge, not to a corner.
-The edge from apex to corner is longer — it’s √(h² + a²).
-Some textbooks confuse these two, which leads to wrong surface area answers.
+Worth noting: the slant height runs to the middle of a base edge, not to a corner.
+The edge from apex to corner is longer, at √(h² + a²), because a regular hexagon’s distance from centre to corner is exactly a.
+Textbooks confuse the two constantly, and using the corner edge in place of the slant height inflates the surface area every time.

 How we build and check this calculator